FrederikBjorn/frederikbjorn.com/content/guides/making-a-game-in-eight-days/index.md

 ---
 description:
-summary: Making a game in eight days.
-A summary of the making of the DADIU game; muCLAYtion 2.1.
+summary:MuCLAYtion; a summary of making a game in eight days at DADIU.
 title:
 date: 2020-10-29
 tags:
-  - blog
   - National academy of digital interactive entertainment
   - DADIU
   - Game audio